mehmandarov/mehmandarov.github.io/_posts/2019-01-01-disposable-docker-containers.markdown

         -it jekyll/jekyll:$JEKYLL_VERSION jekyll serve --watch --drafts
 {% endhighlight %}

 This will create another container that will be running our application.
-Here we will need to add a few other parameters, like mapping the container ports to the ones on the local machine and giving the container a name.
+Here we will need to add a few other parameters – like mapping the container ports to the ports on the local machine and giving the container a name.

 * `--name newblog` – give your container a name
 * `--volume` – mapping the current directory to `/srv/jekyll` in the container